bonettimrc/bonettimrc/README.md

 - 👋 Hi, I’m @bonettimrc
-- 👀 I’m interested in nodejs, java
+- 👀 I’m interested in nodejs, java, bash
-- 🌱 I’m currently learning minecraft 1.16.5 modding with forge
+- 🌱 I’m currently ricing my dwm
 - 💞️ I’m looking to collaborate on anything, but I'm not a native english speaker and currently I'm still in high school so I don't have much free time
 - 📫 How to reach me: bonetti.mrc@gmail.com